Loboqui/SharingOnline/README.md

 # SharingOnline
-This is just a platfrom to share o upload some files from Loboqui.
+This is just a platfrom to share or upload some files from Loboqui.